 If you are European, Canadian, Australian or American, you don’t need visa to get to Hong Kong.

 You can stay there for 90 days (180 days for British).

 If you want to go to China Mainland, you need to have a visa.
 You can get it in your own country or in Embassy in Hong Kong.

 Have you ever heard that Chinese are forbidden to have more than 1 child?
 It’s not a gossip, it’s true.
 In certain circumstances citizens are allowed to have 2 children, but that’s it.
 If they have more than 2 kids, they need to pay the fine.
 Sometimes it’s 6 annual incomes!
 That’s A LOT of money.

 Abortion is legal in China, so getting rid of of the unborn child may be the only solution for Chinese families.

 In Hong Kong there are no rules about children.
-That’s why many pregnant women come from Mainland China to Hong Kong only to give birth.
+That’s why many pregnant women come from Mainland China (they mainly travel from Shenzhen, as it’s close) to Hong Kong only to give birth.

 Click here to read more about the one-child policy in China.